fuminchong/ICT2101-2201-Team-Project/README.md

 - Fashshila Yasmin D/o Mohammed Yunoos (2001301)

 ## Getting Started (for windows)
-- Make sure you have at least Pythom 3.8.5 and Visual Studio Code
+- Make sure you have at least Python 3.8.5 and Visual Studio Code

 ## Setup
 **Clone the Project Repo**